-Corona sits on the Elsinore Fault Zone near the San Andreas Fault line and it is in wildfire territory.
+Corona sits on the Elsinore Fault Zone near the San Andreas Fault line, and it is in wildfire territory.
 The city, which manages police and fire services, has been affected by severe wildfires over the past two years, with citizens evacuated and homes destroyed.

-“From a disaster recovery perspective, we’d like our employees to able to work from anywhere,” says Deputy CIO Kyle Edgeworth.
+“From a disaster recovery perspective, we’d like our employees to work from anywhere,” says Deputy CIO Kyle Edgeworth.
 “In the event of an emergency, we need to be agile.
 We need access to our systems and our data."

-City Manager, Darrell Talbert, adds: “The City’s goal to be data driven is no longer a choice but a necessity for efficient and sustainable government.”
+City Manager, Darrell Talbert, adds: “The City’s goal to be data-driven is no longer a choice but a necessity for efficient and sustainable government.”